code-with-amitk/Code-examples/DS_Questions/Questions/Permutation_Combination/README.md

 ### Combination/Choosing (not arrangement)
 - [Good Video](https://www.youtube.com/watch?v=p8vIcmr_Pqo)
 - Ways to choose r persons from n.
-I
 - Example
 1. In how many ways 3 persons can be choosen from 5(p1,p2..p5) to sit on 3 chairs? <sup>5</sup>C<sub>3</sub> = 10
 ```c